A Savory and Sweet Easter Tradition

 Pineapple and Ham: An Unlikely Marriage

-With colorful eggs, marshmallow chicks and molds of gelatin – not all Easter food make culinary sense.
-However, the unlikely duo of pineapple and ham transcends strange food for the sake of tradition and instead creates an iconic and delicious plate.
+With colorful eggs, marshmallow chicks, and molds of gelatin – not all Easter food make culinary sense.
+However, the unlikely duo of pineapple and ham transcends strange food for the sake of tradition and instead creates an iconic and delicious dish.
 Juices from the roasted pineapple neutralize the cured ham’s saltiness, making a dish that delights the tastebuds.
 This begs the question, who was the first to make it?

 While the discovery of pineapple dates back to Christopher Colombus, it took a couple of hundred years for the prickly fruit to truly arrive on the scene.
 At first, because they are limited to a tropical climate, pineapples were a rarity only obtained by the upper class.
 However, the Royal Fruit was “dethroned” in the 1800s when canning came onto the scene.
-Canned produce allowed for once-scarce tropical luxuries to enter middle-class households.
+Canned produce allowed once-scarce tropical luxuries to enter middle-class households.

 To promote pineapples on the average grocery list, companies took out ads in women’s magazines and printed recipe booklets.
 A 1925 recipe booklet featured the headline “99 Tempting Pineapple Treats.”
 In its page’s Americans discovered a recipe for baked ham with pineapple- the earliest published recipe of our favorite Easter dish.

 An Easy Pineapple Ham Recipe